 Scriptures of the Bible as Living Traditions

 With the knowledge we have today from the natural world and historical inquiry we can no longer just look on the bible as many part generations did.
 We want to affirm the content of scripture as still having a primary authority but we also need a critical approach to the bible texts that provides for historical contexts in which specific revelation from God was received, carried in oral traditions and then written at later dates.

 The bible is a product of community professions, first Hebrew and Jewish and then Christian.
 They all wrote within the limitations of their knowledge and experiences of life and God.
 Discerning a historical situation for the original texts and development of tradition may help us deal with “problem” texts like violence and apparent clashes with modern scientific views of the world.

-Rather than a static view of the bible as some infallible word dictated from heaven, the bible should instead give us a dynamic view of God’s interactions with people and society.
+Rather than a static view of the bible as some infallible word dictated from heaven, the bible should instead lead us a dynamic view of God’s interactions with people and society.
 Taking into account historial contexts the bible remains a Word for today when the Holy Spirit helps us make connections in the present moment to what we have read of the past.

 Human society does not always advance with religious revelation and conviction.
 The self -revelation from God is open to being erroneously received and deviated from its true intention by the failure of human intellect and will.